getodk/counter/.github/ISSUE_TEMPLATE.md

 <!--

-Thank you for taking the time to report an ODK Collect issue!
+Thank you for taking the time to report an ODK Counter issue!

 This space is for submitting problems and feature requests.
-For general usage or form design questions, please email opendatakit@googlegroups.com or for ODK Collect source code questions, please email opendatakit-developers@googlegroups.com
+For general usage or form design questions, please email opendatakit@googlegroups.com or for ODK Counter source code questions, please email opendatakit-developers@googlegroups.com

-Before filling this form, visit https://github.com/opendatakit/collect/issues?q=is%3Aissue and search to see whether your issue was already reported or fixed.
+Before filling this form, visit https://github.com/opendatakit/counter/issues?q=is%3Aissue and search to see whether your issue was already reported or fixed.
 If you find a match, comment on it or add a +1 rather than posting a new issue.
 If you find a problem you know how to fix, submit a pull request. 🎉

 For all problem reports, please use the template below.
 Also include any relevant stack traces or error messages.